 – Cost reductions

 While office team attributes such as rent, furnishings, redecorations, and Internet/gas/water bills consume your costs, virtual teams don’t require as many investments of this kind.
-Moreover, software engineers from America and Western European countries charge higher salaries than coders in Eastern European countries like Ukraine, where you can hire developers remotely.
+Moreover, software engineers from America and Western European countries charge higher salaries than coders in Eastern European countries like Poland or Romania, where you can hire developers remotely.

 4 Disadvantages of Managing a Virtual Team In-house